Why Your Waterproof Hiking Duds Are Getting Soaked (and How to Stop It)

 This can lead to several problems.
 Firstly, things will get a little bit soggy.
 With the “first line of defense” provided by the DWR coating not doing its job, H20 will build up on the waterproof membrane until eventually sneaking through.
 When this happens, your gear is “wetting out.”

 Secondly, it can hinder the internal membrane’s ability to breathe.
 So while hiking, your sweat will get trapped inside, making you feel damp, icky, and cold.
-This also causes the uncomfortable feeling of your hiking jacket clinging to your skin.
+This also causes the uncomfortable feeling of your rain jacket clinging to your skin.
 In worst-case scenarios, this can even lead to hypothermia.

 Thirdly, “wetted out” gear is heavy gear.
 All that moisture soaked and trapped in the garment will wear you down and make hiking even more strenuous.

 How to Prevent or Mitigate the Effects of Wetting Out

 You can’t, of course, ever expect to be 100% dry when it’s wet outside.
 But you can do something about your gear wetting out.

 - Clean and re-waterproof your gear: Use a technical wash or treatment for your rain gear.
 This restores some of the DWR coating and helps with breathability.
 All you have to do is place the treatment in the detergent dispenser and machine wash your gear.
 Just make sure that the care label indicates that it’s alright to do so.

 - Layer up: Use a smart layering system to keep yourself warm if you notice your jacket’s wetting out.
 Make sure that both base layers and mid-layers are breathable and high-wicking.
 Mid layers can also help keep your skin dry, especially if they’re softshell.